 - (i) Verbal reports.
-Verbal reports should be made promptly to the appropriate ATC unit: - (A) whenever any manoeuvre has caused the aircraft to deviate from an air traffic clearance; - (B) when, following a manoeuvre that has caused the aircraft to deviate from an air traffic clearance, the aircraft has returned to a flight path that complies with the clearance; and/or

-- (C) when an air traffic control unit issues instructions that, if followed, would cause the pilot to manoeuvre the aircraft towards terrain or obstacle or it would appear from the display that a potential CFIT occurrence is likely to result. - (ii) Written reports.
-Written reports should be submitted in accordance with the operator's occurrence reporting scheme and they also should be recorded in the aircraft technical log: - (A) whenever the aircraft flight path has been modified in response to a TAWS alert (false, nuisance or genuine); - (B) whenever a TAWS alert has been issued and is believed to have been false; and/or - (C) if it is believed that a TAWS alert should have been issued, but was not. - (iii) Within this GM, and with regard to reports: - (A) the term 'false' means that the TAWS issued an alert that could not possibly be justified by the position of the aircraft in respect to terrain and it is probable that a fault or failure in the system (equipment and/or input data) was the cause; - (B) the term 'nuisance' means that the TAWS issued an alert that was appropriate, but was not needed because the flight crew could determine by independent means that the flight path was, at that time, safe; - (C) the term 'genuine' means that the TAWS issued an alert that was both appropriate and necessary; - (D) the report terms described in (c)(6)(iii) are only meant to be assessed after the occurrence is over, to facilitate subsequent analysis, the adequacy of the equipment and the programmes it contains.
+Verbal reports should be made promptly to the appropriate ATC unit: - (A) whenever any manoeuvre has caused the aircraft to deviate from an air traffic clearance; - (B) when, following a manoeuvre that has caused the aircraft to deviate from an air traffic clearance, the aircraft has returned to a flight path that complies with the clearance; and/or - (C) when an air traffic control unit issues instructions that, if followed, would cause the pilot to manoeuvre the aircraft towards terrain or obstacle or it would appear from the display that a potential CFIT occurrence is likely to result. - (ii) Written reports.
+Written reports should be submitted in accordance with the operator's occurrence reporting scheme and they should also be recorded in the aircraft technical log: - (A) whenever the aircraft flight path has been modified in response to a TAWS alert (false, nuisance or genuine); - (B) whenever a TAWS alert has been issued and is believed to have been false; and/or - (C) if it is believed that a TAWS alert should have been issued, but was not. - (iii) Within this GM, and with regard to reports: - (A) the term 'false' means that the TAWS issued an alert that could not possibly be justified by the position of the aircraft in respect to terrain and it is probable that a fault or failure in the system (equipment and/or input data) was the cause; - (B) the term 'nuisance' means that the TAWS issued an alert that was appropriate, but was not needed because the flight crew could determine by independent means that the flight path was, at that time, safe;

+- (C) the term 'genuine' means that the TAWS issued an alert that was both appropriate and necessary; - (D) the report terms described above are only meant to be assessed after the occurrence is over, to facilitate subsequent analysis, the adequacy of the equipment and the programmes it contains.
 The intention is not for the flight crew to attempt to classify an alert into any of these three categories when visual and/or aural cautions or warnings are annunciated.

-NCC.OP.220 Airborne collision avoidance system (ACAS)
+SPO.OP.205 Airborne collision avoidance system (ACAS)

-The operator shall establish operational procedures and training programs when ACAS is installed and serviceable so that the flight crew is appropriately trained in the avoidance of collisions and competent in the use of ACAS II equipment.
+- (a) The operator shall establish operational procedures and training programmes when ACAS is installed and serviceable so that the flight crew is appropriately trained in the avoidance of collisions and competent in the use of ACAS II equipment. - (b) The ACAS II may be disabled during those specialised tasks, which by their nature require the aircraft to be operated within a distance from each other below that which would trigger the ACAS.

-GM1 NCC.OP.220 Airborne collision avoidance system (ACAS)
+GM1 SPO.OP.205 Airborne collision avoidance system (ACAS)

 - (a) The ACAS operational procedures and training programmes established by the operator should take into account this Guidance Material.
-It incorporates advice contained in: - (1) ICAO Annex 10, Volume IV; - (2) ICAO Doc 8168 (PANS-OPS), Volume III; and - (3) ICAO PANS-ATM.

-(b) Additional guidance material on ACAS may be referred to, including information available from such sources as EUROCONTROL.
+It incorporates advice contained in: - (1) ICAO Annex 10, Volume IV; - (2) ICAO Doc 8168 (PANS-OPS), Volume III; and - (3) ICAO PANS-ATM. - (b) Additional guidance material on ACAS may be referred to, including information available from such sources as EUROCONTROL.